-Emergency Management at JCCC - The JCCC Emergency Operations Plan is designed to provide a roadmap and resource for JCCC employees, especially Crisis Team Members, by providing information and guidelines in planning and responding during a crisis.
+Emergency Management at JCCC is informed by the Emergency Operations Plan, which provides a roadmap and resource guide for JCCC employees, especially Crisis Team Members, by providing information and guidelines in planning and responding during a crisis.
 While the plan does not cover every conceivable contingency situation, it does supply the basic administrative guidelines necessary to cope with most campus emergencies.
-Crisis Team Members support critical functions at the college and have received training on the Emergency Operations Plan and designated Emergency Operation Center support functions.
+Crisis Team Members support critical functions at the College and have received training on the Emergency Operations Plan and designated Emergency Operation Center support functions.
 All campus administrators, especially those whose responsibilities and authority include the operational areas specified in the plan, must adhere to these guidelines.

-The College also has a College Emergency Response Plan (located at jccc.edu/student-resources/police-safety/police-department/college-emergency-response-plan/index.html) which is based on "best practices" and contains specific information about life-safety emergency response guidelines for the campus community to follow.
+The College also has a College Emergency Response Plan (located iccc.edu/student-resources/police-safety/college-emergency-response-plan/common-emergencies.html) which is based on "best practices" and contains specific information about life-safety emergency response guidelines for the campus community to follow.
 Included in the response plan are College emergency procedures for fire, evacuation, shelter - severe weather, earthquake, armed intruder, medical emergencies, etc.

 The Campus Police and Office of Emergency Management will coordinate the response of emergency responders and the evacuation of the campus in the event of an emergency.
-These officials including the Office of Emergency Management will also test the emergency response and evacuation procedures annually and publicize the emergency response and evacuation procedures for training and awareness.
+These officials will also test the emergency response and evacuation procedures annually and publicize the emergency response and evacuation procedures for training and awareness.
 Annual testing may be either announced or unannounced and will be publicized on the JCCC InfoHub site and MyJCCC Announcements.
-Documentation of the testing, to include a description of the exercise, the date, time and whether it was announced or unannounced, will be maintained and retained by the Emergency Management Office.
+Documentation of the testing, to include a description of the exercise, the date, time and whether it was announced or unannounced, will be maintained and retained by the Office of Emergency Management,

 The College conducts numerous emergency response drills and exercises on campus each year, such as tabletop scenario exercises, functional drills and regularly scheduled tests of its emergency notification system (JCCC Alert).
-These tests are designed to assess and evaluate the emergency plans and capabilities of the institution to include lessons learned and specify after-action actions to be taken.
-JCCC Campus Police Officers and Crisis Team Members also receive training in the Incident Command System, National Incident Management System (NIMS) practices, Emergency Operations Center functions and response and recovery actions to critical incidents on campus.
+These tests are designed to assess and evaluate the emergency plans and capabilities of the institution to include lessons learned and specify after-actions to be taken.
+JCCC Campus Police Officers and Crisis Team Members also receive training in the Incident Command System, National Incident Management System (NIMS) practices, Emergency Operations Center functions, and response and recovery actions to critical incidents on campus.